 The monumental altar is preserved up to the “crepsis” (the stepped platform on which the altar stood).
 From the study of the architectural remains, archaeologists have determined that the structure was Π-shaped, with the entrance facing West, where an inclined plane (ramp) ascended to the preparation area of the ritual and the sacrificial table (trapeza), where animal sacrifices were performed.

 The frieze of the altar with thirteen sculptured cornerstones represent mythical themes from the life of Dionysos and are displayed today in the inner surrounding wall of the Neratzia Castle‘s Museum.
 Some of them depict a thiasus, and maybe a battle between the followers of Dionysos and the Gauls.
 The iconography of the frieze led to the identification of the monument as the altar of Dionysos, known from inscriptions that associated its erection, in the mid 2nd century BC, with the Attalid rulers of Pergamon, who repeatedly vanquished the invading Gauls in Asia Minor.
 A substantial number of the relief blocks from the frieze of the altar were incorporated into the masonry of the inner precint of the Nerantzia Medieval castle, towards the end of the 15th century.

-A few meters NE of the Altar, the stone base of a temple of the same Hellenistic period was found with some epistyles and fluted drums.
+A few meters NE of the Altar, the stone base of the Temple of the Attalids of the same Hellenistic period was found with some epistyles and fluted drums.